Burkson/ridestyler.customer.widgets/widgets/vehicle-config/readme.md

 Finally, we initialize the Vehicle Configuration.
 Pass the id attribute of the container above to the constructor.
 ```
-var wc = new VehicleConfiguration('container');
+var vc = new VehicleConfiguration('container');
 ```
-## Custom Disclaimer
+## Additional Settings
-You can add a custom disclaimer by adding the option on initialization:
+Now that you have your widget initialized you can add some additional settings to customize the look of your configurator.

+buttonClasses will add any of the classes specified to the buttons in the widget (Array) buttonClasses: ['btn', 'red-btn'];

+includeStyles will add our custom styles to the widget (Boolean) includeStyles: true;

+buttonText will add custom text onto the submit button (String) buttonText: "Go to visualizer"

+titleText will add custom text onto the title of the widget (String) titleText: "My super awesome vehicle configurator"

+Example integration with additional settings:
 ```
-var vc = new VehicleConfiguration('container', {message: "this is a disclaimer", styles: true, url: "https://your-url.com"}  );
+var vc = new VehicleConfiguration('container', { titleText: "this is a disclaimer", includeStyles: true, buttonClasses: ['btn', 'red-btn'] }  );
 ```
 ## Enjoy
 That's it!
-The widget will render in the container specified and you can begin comparing wheel sizes.
+The widget will render in the container specified.